Everybody in this country should learn to program a computer, because it teaches you how to think.

 The ORDER BY clause in detail

-query gives you a number of rows as a result, the
+If a SELECT query gives you a number of rows as a result, then

-order in which they are displayed is unpredictable.
-The only way
+the order in which they are displayed is unpredictable.
+The only

-to get a certain order is to use the ORDER BY
+way to get a certain order is to use the ORDER BY clause.

 You can test the code examples in the table ‘course’ of the schema ‘ucllcatalogue’ (or in your own version of this table in your personal schema).